Gabrielepa/Final-project-recommendation-system/README.md

 # Final-project-recommendation-system
-Recommendation system in Data Science profesional certificate Recommendation system for the Data Science Professional Certificate first part of the Capstone project
+Recommendation system in Data Science professional certificate Recommendation system for the Data Science Professional Certificate first part of the Capstone project